Real Bout Fatal Fury: Characters

+Development

+SNK redesigned the controls and battles, and improved the sense of exhilaration and ease of use by adding two health bars and flashy effects.
+To achieve this, they made the decision to bring most of the processing that was highly praised in Fatal Fury 3 to the foreground in Real Bout.
+In retrospect, Yasuyuki Oda believes Real Bout was a masterpiece.

 Reception

-In Japan, Game Machine listed Real Bout Fatal Fury on their February 1, 1996 issue as being the fourth most-popular arcade game at the time.
-According to Famitsu, both the AES and Neo Geo CD version sold over 22,750 and 63.091 copies in their first week on the market respectively.
+In Japan, Game Machine listed Real Bout Fatal Fury as the fourth most popular arcade game of January 1996.
+According to Famitsu, the AES and Neo Geo CD version sold over 22,750 and 63,091 copies in their first week on the market, respectively.

 Electronic Gaming Monthly gave the Neo Geo AES version their "Game of the Month" award.
 Their four reviewers applauded the pits, the overhauled personality of the characters, the high end graphics, and the humor.
 Andrew Baran described the game as "intense, both in speed and pyrotechnics".
-Major Mike of GamePro deemed it a major improvement over Fatal Fury 3: Road to the Final Victory, citing the greater effectiveness of the characters Bob and Mary, the more refined combo system, and the inclusion of moves which were taken out of the previous game.
-He criticized the reduction from four action buttons to three, the reuse of Geese Howard as the final boss, and the music ("ranges from banal rock to obnoxious drek"), but concluded that "with its emphasis on gameplay, this is one of the best Fatal Fury games ever".
-A reviewer for Next Generation echoed this sentiment: "The characters from the Fatal Fury series are all here and their moves have all been balanced to make this one of the best Fatal Fury titles ever".
+GamePro deemed it a major improvement over Fatal Fury 3: Road to the Final Victory, citing the greater effectiveness of the characters Bob and Mary, the more refined combo system, and the inclusion of moves which were taken out of the previous game.
+They criticized the reduction from four action buttons to three, the reuse of Geese Howard as the final boss, and the music ("ranges from banal rock to obnoxious drek"), but concluded that "With its emphasis on gameplay, this is one of the best Fatal Fury games ever."
+A reviewer for Next Generation echoed this sentiment: "The characters from the Fatal Fury series are all here and their moves have all been balanced to make this one of the best Fatal Fury titles ever."
 He characterized the game as a refinement drawn from the countless hours SNK had spent making 2D fighting games.
 While they derided the game's lack of originality, particularly its similarity to the previous installment Fatal Fury 3, Maximum assessed it as "a well-rounded and entertaining fighting title".
 They particularly approved of the oversway system, the barriers preventing easy ring outs, the balanced difficulty of the one-player mode, and the two-player battles.